 Why do 6” inked-green cotton-linen sheets, part bacteria/part cocaine, with dead presidents hold value?
 Why are diamonds de-facto precious engagement stones?
-Why do humans pay exorbitant sums for high-value blue-chip art?
-Money is a lifeblood of prosperous societies as it touches all aspects of life.
-Often a misconceived, taboo, and acrimonious topic, it's increasingly rising to the fore in our charged and dynamic era of breakneck consumption, wealth disparities, moral iniquities, and affordability crises.
-Since 2015 I've been probing the psycho-social economic aspects of money as a tool for signaling value.
+Why do humans pay exorbitant sums for luxury blue-chip art?
+Money and value are a lifeblood of societies as they touch all aspects of life.
+Often misconceived, taboo, and disparaged topics, they're increasingly coming to the fore in our charged and dynamic era of rapid consumption, wealth disparities, moral iniquities, and affordability crises.
+Since 2015 I've been probing psycho-social economic aspects to understand how money, value, and worth function throughout civilization.

 Like language, money is a medium facilitating exchange in human action, a protocol for communicating value and coordinating prices in market economies.
-As perceptions of value shape-shift sentiment, money's roots lie in human prosperity/innovation, status/privilege, ethics/control, politics/war, et al. While value is a linguistic-behavioral abstraction and social construct—intrinsic belief systems of interactive trust in social bonds—money is one of civilization's bedrock technologies. (continued below images…)
+Money's roots lie in human prosperity/innovation, status/privilege, ethics/control, politics/war, et al. While value is a linguistic-behavioral abstraction—belief systems of interactive trust and social bonds—money is one of civilization's bedrock technologies. (continued below images…)

 Philosopher Adam Smith argued the origin of human thought and development of language stem from an innate desire to trade; Friedrich Nietzsche further suggested the psychological effects of selling, buying, and value calculation predate the beginnings of social structure; both believed the benefits of exchange are what led to the creation of commercial markets.
-As far back as Aristotle, he posited money is social adhesion, fostering connection in relationships in the spirit of fertile soil reaping abundant harvests.
+Aristotle, too, posited money is social adhesion and fosters relational connection in the spirit of “fertile soil reaping abundant harvests.”
 In a multitude of ways, from benevolent to nefarious, exchange guides many social, economic, and political transactions.

-Here I present diverse historic/contemporary in/tangible objects, some defunct and lost to history, others quite valuable, few technologically novel and revolutionary.
-Bathed in diffuse light suspended against black isolates form, shape, nuanced ambiguity.
-A compelling array of artifacts emerge from civilization's volatile pursuit of power, desire, commerce, beauty, preservation, and speculation.
+Here I present a diverse array of historic and contemporary objects, some defunct and lost to history, others of significant monetary value, few technologically novel and revolutionary.
+Bathed in diffuse light and suspended dramatically against deep black isolates their form, shape, and nuance.
+A compelling array of artifacts emerge from civilization's volatile pursuit of power, commerce, desire, beauty, and speculation.

 Permit me to issue and control the money of a nation, I care not who makes the laws.